neverfap-deluxe/nfd-api/content/content_practices/VOL-4-COM--TODO--P--just-do-dont-think.md

 I absolutely LOVE this exercise.

-I would say it's probably one of the best exercises I've come up with, especially in terms of demonstrating what exactly it is we're trying to achieve with NeverFap Deluxe from a process perspective.
+It's a great way to promote conscious action, and it's especially helpful at demonstrating the power of process as a driving force for change.

-A problem most porn addicts have is that they're serial over-thinkers, and arguably it's something which grows worse overtime the longer they struggle with their recovery.
+Over-thinking is a problem most porn addicts struggle with on a daily basis, and it's a problem which tends to grow worse over-time the longer they struggle with their recovery.

 Because you know what desperate people without hard strategies do?